vLeov/php-chess/docs/game.md

 )
 ```

-Starts a chess game in Stockfish mode and plays `1.e4`.
-If provided with a .json file on instantiation `Chess\Game` will try to respond with a grandmaster move first if found in the file.
+A `Chess\Game` object can also be started in Stockfish mode.
+If provided with a `.json` file on instantiation it'll try to respond with a grandmaster move first, if found in the file.

 ```php
 use Chess\Game;